-After our almost too classy, too grown up, stay at the Grand Floridian I was reluctant to stay at Port Orleans Riverside, when obviously French Quarter has more fun.
-I mean, I don’t know why or how French Quarter has a King Triton pool, but it just screams “way more fun”.
-Riverside, however, was going to be a journey into the old south inspiration courtesy of Gone with the Wind, a favorite old movie of mine, and all I could think about was my little sister asking ” why is everyone dying in this movie?”
+After our almost too classy, too grown up, stay at the Grand Floridian we were reluctant to stay at Port Orleans Riverside, when obviously French Quarter has more fun.
+I mean, we don’t know why or how French Quarter has a King Triton pool, but it just screams “way more fun”.
+Riverside, however, was going to be a journey into the old south inspiration courtesy of Gone with the Wind, a favorite old movie of ours, and all we could think about was our little sister asking ” why is everyone dying in this movie?”
 Because that’s what the old south was, serious.
 Serious glamour, serious class, serious money.
 Serious.
 Not fun.
 Luckily, we did get some extra fun sass from The Princess and the Frog, but… would we recommend it?

 Port Orleans Riverside Resort Look and Feel

 O.K.
-The atmosphere at Port Orleans Riverside is calm and classy.
+The atmosphere at this moderate Disney resort is calm and classy.
 Hidden in the bayou, there are walks, greenery, and little gazebos and fountains that pop up all over the place.
 Perfect for cute picture backgrounds or as cozy places to curl up and read.
 It’s very calm here.
-I say that a second time because this is not a resort you will ever see a highschool, cheer club, or little miss pageant frequent.
+We say that a second time because this is not a resort you will ever see a highschool, cheer club, or little miss pageant frequent.
 That said, if you’re looking for secluded… this is the resort for you.

 We were lucky enough to stay in the Magnolia buildings, which are right across from the main buildings on the other side of the river, so we had easy access to everything.
 Perfect for those late night food court runs for drinks or food.

-The grounds at Port Orleans Riverside are gorgeous.
+The grounds at this resort are gorgeous.
 Very grown up and respectful.
 You won’t find any large animatronics, statues or Disney related items flanking the outdoor structures.
 That said, this was sort of a drawback for us.
 While we love a high end resort as much as the next person, we probably wouldn’t be coming to Disney if we didn’t expect some Disney thrown in to the experience.
 We’d just go to Travaasa instead.

 Across the bridge from the Magnolia building, past the pool, is the River Mill.
 Even under construction, this building is gorgeous.
 During regular operation the mill wheel moves all day long to add to the theme of the resort.